wintersa/angular2-meteor-socially/README.md

 <p><b>Information</b></p>
 <ul>
     <li>The code in this app may not work for you.</li>
-    <li>Am having trouble with getting the logon buttons working on the party-details page.</li>
+    <li>Am having trouble with getting the logon buttons working on the party-list page.</li>
     <li>I try to learn Angular2 and Meteor to create awesome apps.</li>
     <li>Diving into this code, may help others.</li>
 </ul>